‘moment of insight’

 Basically, it’s a blog of sometimes scathing social criticism interrupted regularly by homestead happy snaps and varied like-minded shares and novice musings on life’s many squashers, liberty’s sorry lack and nature’s incessant persecutors.
 And, how we’re planting, and sharing, and doing what we can in our wee way to stand against these corrupt forces.

 Above all, we love self-reliance!
-So, we’re raising a small herd of sheep, a happy family of Red Wattle pigs, pastured poultry, growing year-round produce, keeping honeybees, as well as producing homemade raw milk cheeses, hard cider, Kombucha, sourdough breads, and loads of canned goods and treats.
+So, we’re raising a small herd of sheep and goats, a happy family of Red Wattle pigs, pastured poultry, growing year-round produce, keeping honeybees, as well as producing homemade raw milk cheeses, hard cider, Kombucha, sourdough breads, and loads of canned goods and treats.

 We’re not open to the public, but we do SO appreciate making equitable barters and inviting interesting visitors.
 If you fit into one of those select groups, please don’t hesitate to contact me!